 How do I complete the information requested on the canvass communication?

 Responding to the canvass communication only takes a few minutes.
-Follow the details on how to respond shown on the communication (we strongly encourage you to opt for the online response).
+Follow the details on how to respond shown on the communication.
 You need to include the name and nationality of everyone aged 16 or over who is resident and eligible to register to vote.

 If there are no eligible residents, you should state why this is the case.
 If anyone listed on the form is not living at your address, their name/s should be clearly crossed through.